Team5901/Programming-Guide/docs/commands.md

 When you are done, a new .java file will be created under commands.

-## Requiring Subsystems
+## Requiring Subsystems - Do I need to?

 The next thing to think about is if your command **`requires`** a subsystem.
+A command the `requires` a subsystem will automatically interrupt any other command that subsystem is running if needed.

 Example: What happens if **`raiseElevatorCommand`** is run the same time as **`lowerElevatorCommand`**?

 To ensure both never run at the same time, we should require the subsystem for both commands.

-If this command **`requires`** complete control of the subsystem, add the following code to this section (replace Elevator with subsystem name):
+If this command **`requires`** complete control of the subsystem, add the following code under `public COMMANDNAME()`
 ```
 requires(Elevator);
 ```